Aarhus University Seal

 The Centre for Educational Development (CED) is directed by Anne Mette Mørcke, who refers to Pro-rector Berit Eika.
 The centre is organised into three departments and a secretariat:

-The unit for Digital Development led by Division Manager Anders Hyldig handles tasks such as AU Studypedia and AU Educate, the Media Lab, user support, system implementation, and technology development.
+The unit for Digital Development led by Division Manager Anders Hyldig handles tasks such as AU Studypedia and AU Educate, educational technology, user support, system implementation, and technology development.

 The unit for Teaching Development headed by Division Manager Liza Strandgaard carries out tasks within university didactics, methodology, test formats and feedback, teaching environment and assessment, and collegial communities.